jnk838/insight-week-challenge/home.md

 **The challenges page contains specific details of what the solutions will look like.**

-Once the submission deadline has passed, we will be uploading all of the solutions to the challenges (along with explanations of how to solve them).
-So make sure you check back here!
+Once the submission deadline (**8pm on Sunday - 24/05/20**) has passed, we will be uploading all of the solutions to the challenges (along with explanations of how to solve them).
+So make sure you check back [here](./solutions)!

 <div style="margin-top: 16px">
     <br><a id="home-button" href="./challenges">To the Challenges!</a><br>